-Ralitsa Ivanova is a certified Mindfulness Based Stress Reduction teacher and a “.b Mindfulness in Schools” Project facilitator.
+Ralitsa Ivanova is a qualified Mindfulness Based Stress Reduction (MBSR) teacher and Mindfulness in Schools Project “.b” curriculum facilitator.
+She is currently on a Mindfulness Based Cognitive Therapy (MBCT) teacher training pathway with Oxford Mindfulness Centre.

 As part of her ongoing professional development, Ralitsa regularly attends various mindfulness retreats and teacher trainings.
 The biggest Thank you! that she can say to her teachers is sharing their wisdom with others.